NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 understand the platform and use it.

-If there is a complicated problem on this platform when updating a package that was previously built succesfully on macOS, @NixOS/aarch64-maintainers team should be informed.
+If there is a complicated problem on this platform when updating a package that was previously built succesfully on Aarch64, @NixOS/aarch64-maintainers team should be informed.

 * `x86_64-darwin`, `clang`+Darwin/macOS